How to Protect an App Idea

 Another step you can take is to send infringing companies a cease and desist letter.
 If they don’t respond, you can escalate the matter through an attorney.

-Protect Your App Intellectual Property
+It’s Worth It to Protect Your App

 When you have a great idea for an app, it’s important to take the necessary steps to protect it from becoming someone else’s profitable project.
 That starts with knowing how to protect an app idea.
+The average mobile user relies on 9 or 10 apps every day, and 30 apps in a month.
+With the right app idea, you have a great chance to build something useful and profitable.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such sources content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.